-Unfortunately, I have to be the bearer of bad news when I tell them that these beauties don’t usually do well in our mild climate and might be best considered as annuals, after first refrigerating them for several weeks.
+Unfortunately, I have to be the bearer of bad news and inform them that these beauties rarely return the following year (due to our mild climate) and might be best considered as annuals, after first refrigerating them for several weeks.

 Once they adjust their expectations, though, they’re usually fine with this alternative.
-After all, there’s something deeply gratifying – almost hopeful – about planting a bulb in the winter, remember that the dreary weather will eventually end, and spring will soon arrive.
+After all, there’s something deeply gratifying – almost hopeful – about planting a bulb in the winter, as a reminder that spring will soon arrive.

 Luckily, forcing dormancy is simple: just place them in the refrigerator for at least 6-8 weeks.
-Shoot for a goal of planting them in the ground in January, which would give them plenty of time to grow and flower in the spring, before hot temperatures of summer arrive, putting an end to their show.
+Shoot for a goal of planting them in the ground in January, which would give them plenty of time to grow and flower in the spring, before hot temperatures of summer arrive to put an end to their show.

-This means you need to buy your bulbs now and have them in the refrigerator by mid-December at the latest.
+This means you need to buy your bulbs in the fall and have them in the refrigerator by mid-December at the latest.

 Place the bulbs in a brown paper bag, or keep them in the bags they come in, and don’t let them get wet – otherwise they’ll mildew, and won’t bloom.
 The mini-fridge in my garage houses several bulbs for about 10 weeks each year (it took awhile, but my family is used to it by now!)